-2.44 It is anticipated that the Borough will see a gradual rise in population of around 400 people per annum, mainly through net migration into the Borough.
-Populations that are native to the Borough will decrease increasingly over time, probably through an aging population, especially in more rural areas, where as those 'overspill' populations entering the Borough from other regions and counties are likely to be more younger populations with families.
+2.43 It is anticipated that the Borough will see a gradual rise in population of around 400 people per annum, mainly through net migration into the Borough.
+Populations that are native to the Borough will decrease increasingly over time, probably through an ageing population, especially in more rural areas, where as those 'overspill' populations entering the Borough from other regions and counties are likely to be more younger populations with families.
 Other short-term fluctuating populations are also caused by the student population who study at Staffordshire University and may increase should University expansion take place.

-2.45 The latest figure for Stafford Borough comes from the Census mid-2006 population estimates.
-The figure for the Borough is quoted as being 123,400 persons.
-This figure is 130 less than the 2004 population projection as quoted in the table above.
-The net increase within the Borough is 2,730 persons from the definitive 2001 census (120,670 persons).
+2.44 The latest figure for Stafford Borough comes from the Census mid-2008 population estimates.
+The figure for the Borough is quoted as being 125,240 persons.
+This figure is 1,840 more than the 2006 population projection as quoted in the table above.
+The net increase within the Borough is 4,570 persons from the definitive 2001 census (120,670 persons).